kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/01_Prompt_Introduction.md

 There are many parameters that you can adjust to change the performance of your model:

+- **Parameters**: Custom parameters that alter the model responses.
+When you are starting out we recommend using the defaults for most parameters

+- **Past messages included**: Select the number of past messages to include in each new API request.
+This helps give the model context for new user queries.
+Setting this number to 10 will include 5 user queries and 5 system responses.

-- **Temperature** - Controls randomness.
+-  **Temperature**: Controls randomness.
 Lowering the temperature means that the model produces more repetitive and deterministic responses.
 Increasing the temperature results in more unexpected or creative responses.
 Try adjusting temperature or Top P but not both.

-- **Max length (tokens)e** - Set a limit on the number of tokens per model response.
-The API supports a maximum of 4000 tokens shared between the prompt (including system message, examples, message history, and user query) and the model's response.
+- **Max response (tokens)**:	Set a limit on the number of tokens per model response.
+The API on the latest models supports a maximum of 128,000 tokens shared between the prompt (including system message, examples, message history, and user query) and the model's response.
 One token is roughly four characters for typical English text.

-- **Stop sequencese** - Make responses stop at a desired point, such as the end of a sentence or list.
-Specify up to four sequences where the model will stop generating further tokens in a response.
-The returned text won't contain the stop sequence.

-- **Top probabilities (Top P)e** - Similar to temperature, this controls randomness but uses a different method.
+- **Top p**:	Similar to temperature, this controls randomness but uses a different method.
 Lowering Top P narrows the model’s token selection to likelier tokens.
 Increasing Top P lets the model choose from tokens with both high and low likelihood.
 Try adjusting temperature or Top P but not both.

+- **Stop sequences**:	Stop sequence make the model end its response at a desired point.
+The model response ends before the specified sequence, so it won't contain the stop sequence text.
+For GPT-35-Turbo, using <|im_end|> ensures that the model response doesn't generate a follow-up user query.
+You can include as many as four-stop sequences.

-- **Frequency penaltye** - Reduces the chance of repeating a token proportionally based on how often it has appeared in the text so far.
+- **Frequency penalty**: Reduces the chance of repeating a token proportionally based on how often it has appeared in the text so far.
 This decreases the likelihood of repeating the exact same text in a response.

-- **Presence penaltye** - Reduce the chance of repeating any token that has appeared in the text at all so far.
+- **Presence penalty**: Reduce the chance of repeating any token that has appeared in the text at all so far.
 This increases the likelihood of introducing new topics in a response.

-- **Pre-response texte** - Insert text after the user’s input and before the model’s response.
-This can help prepare the model for a response.

-- **Post-response texte** - Insert text after the model’s generated response to encourage further user input, as when modeling a conversation.

-- **Max response** - Set a limit on the number of tokens per model response.
-The API supports a maximum of 4000 tokens shared between the prompt (including system message, examples, message history, and user query) and the model's response.
-One token is roughly four characters for typical English text.

 The Current token count is viewable from the Chat playground.
 Since the API calls are priced by token and it's possible to set a max response token limit, you'll want to keep an eye out for the current token count to make sure the conversation-in doesn't exceed the max response token count.